 Why reclaim land in the first place?
 Well, the region is developing much more rapidly northward and southward, to be sure.
 It’s not as if the powers that be prefer Waterworld to conventional (and far cheaper) development.
 But with massive traffic problems (as I’ve covered here), and more mountainous terrain to the east, there’s a powerful incentive to increase the supply of centrally located land.
 Will its precarious elevation and storm-battered, flood-prone location prove troublesome?
 Time will tell, but authorities and developers are betting against that so far.

 Conclusion: changing elevation & rising seas

-Most of the NCR is very slightly above sea level, although many parts (especially within a couple miles of Manila Bay) are slightly below, and some sinking at an alarming rate.
+Most of the NCR is slightly above sea level, although many parts (especially within a couple miles of Manila Bay) are slightly below, and some are sinking at an alarming rate.

 That sinking, plus runoff issues caused by haphazard development, makes most of the area prone to severe and frequent flooding.
 This has already impacted many poor communities for decades, since they often cannot move away.